 Theis Attaway Park, a Small Nature Center in Tomball, TX

 Theis Attaway Park is small when it comes to nature centers.
-For the fish, birds, squirrels, rabbits and other creatures which reside and/or pass through that four-acre preserve, it is a nice respite from the surrounding housing developments and shopping centers.
+For the fish, birds, squirrels, rabbits and other creatures which reside and pass through that four-acre preserve, it is a nice respite from the surrounding housing developments and shopping centers.

 Finding it was a bit of a challenge.
 The easiest way to locate it is to look for the large WalMart store located at 13509 Theis Lane, Tomball, Texas 77375.
-There is a tiny park hours sign posted on Theis Lane opposite the backside of the large WalMart store.
+There is a little park hours sign on Theis Lane opposite the backside of the large WalMart store.
 We missed seeing it the first time we drove past.